 4. Their is a huge pool that runs the length of the hotel with water slides, caves for kids to hide in, and a swim up bar.
 Plus, the second your kids get in the pool one of the staff members immediately arrives to watch over them while the adults can do their own thing and not worry – at all!

-5. Gourmet meals served for your tastes on the grand veranda overlooking the sunsets and sea, prepared by a fabulous chef in a kitchen built for a five star restaurant and first rate cooking show and some Honduras traditional food too.
+5. Gourmet meals served for your tastes on the grand veranda overlooking the sunsets and sea, prepared by a fabulous chef in a kitchen built for a five-star restaurant and first-rate cooking show and some Honduras traditional food too.

-6. Service and care to the guests is difficult to explain since before I even had a thought of what I wanted, it was instantly offered to me and served.
+6. Service and care to the guests are difficult to explain since before I even had a thought of what I wanted, it was instantly offered to me and served.

 The hotel is so intimate and private that you feel that this is YOUR own private mansion!
-And let me tell you, my son did to!
-With the large living room where you can lounge out for hours watching movies or sipping on a tropical cocktail (for the adults), or the playground my son was in heaven!
+And let me tell you, my son did too!
+With the large living room where you can lounge out for hours watching movies or sipping on a tropical cocktail (for the adults), or the playground, my son was in heaven!

 Luckily, I had the chance to meet TJ and we got to talking a lot about his vision for the hotel.